Italy bank shares up on "Save Italy" package

 The Bank of Italy will decide which banks have access to the guarantee, making sure the lenders have capital ratios in line with minimum requirements and are able to meet their debt obligations.

-At 3:06 p.m.
-BT shares in Italian heavyweights Intesa Sanpaolo and UniCredit were up around 4.5 percent.
+At 1140 GMT shares in Italian heavyweights Intesa Sanpaolo (ISP.MI) and UniCredit (CRDI.MI) were up around 4 percent.

-(Additional reporting by Andrea Mandala, Francesca Landini and Nigel Tutt; Editing by David Holmes)
+(Additional reporting by Valentina Za and Nigel Tutt; Editing by David Holmes)